sbusso/simple-pubsub/README.md

 Auto subscription:

-Each element of your webpage with _subscriber_ css class will be subscribed to the channel corresponding to its _id_ minus the integer if you need to identify this element with an integer.
-The subscribed channel will be mapped from the _id_:
+Each element of your webpage with _subscriber_ css class will subscribe to the channel corresponding to its _id_ (minus the integer if you need to identify this element with an integer): _main_name_1234_ will subscribe to the _/main/name_ channel.

-<pre> main_name_1234 => /main/name </pre>
+Template:

-template: for each event type (root of channel) you have to write a javascript object with the attribute template (mustache.js) and optionnally the html method and a callback.
+For each event type (root of channel) you have to write a javascript object with the attribute template (mustache.js) and optionnally the html method and a callback.

 Nested channel (TODO)
 ==============